mpatacchiola/Y-AE/README.md

 Requirements
 ============

 The code has been tested on `Ubuntu 18.04.2 LTS`, with `Python 2.7` , `Tensorflow 1.10` and `Numpy 1.15.1`.
 In the test phase `OpenCV 3.4.3.18` and `Scikit-image 0.14.2` have been used to manipulate and visualize the samples.
-Even though the training and test has been performend on the GeForce GTX 1060, a GPU is not strictly required, but a decent amount of RAM may be necessary in order to load the model and the dataset.
+We reccommend the use of a virtual environment (e.g. [conda](https://docs.conda.io/en/latest/)) to setup all the packages.
+Even though training and test have been performend on the GeForce GTX 1060, a GPU is not strictly required, but a decent amount of RAM may be necessary in order to load the model and the dataset.
 To better visualize this README offline the use of `grip` is suggested:

 ```
 pip install grip